AlexisBaladon/Machine-Learning-FING/README.md

 ![minigrid](./readme/labs/minigrid.gif)

 ### Supervised Learning (Decision Trees):
-- Implementation of a decision tree for continuous attributes and application to a real problem.
+- Implementation of a decision tree for continuous attributes and application to a real problem with a heavily unbalanced dataset.

 ![Decision Tree](./readme/labs/tree_report.png)

 ### Supervised Learning (Naive Bayes for text):
--
-Implementation of naive bayes to identify spam emails using stemming, tokenization and stopword elimination techniques.
+- Implementation of naive bayes to identify spam emails using stemming, tokenization and stopword elimination techniques.

 ![mail-length](./readme/labs/mail_length.png)